knative/community/REPOSITORY-GUIDELINES.md

 [Kubernetes community](https://github.com/kubernetes/community/blob/master/github-management/kubernetes-repositories.md).

 Working groups are allowed to request repositories that meet the following requirements.
-The Steering Committee and TOC will maintain the process and perform the repository creation steps to ensure that the following requirements have been met:
+The Steering Committee will maintain the process and perform the repository creation steps to ensure that the following requirements have been met: